Try It on My Own: Cover versions

-"Try It on My Own" is also the winning piece and debut single of Mau Marcelo, the winner of Philippine Idol in 2006.
-She sang the song twice during the show, first in the final performance night as Sony BMG's choice and second in the final results night when she was crowned the winner.

-It was also recorded by Sheryn Regis, and is part of her album under Star Records entitled, What I Do Best.
-The song was again recorded by Canadian Idol contestant Toya Alexis for the 2003 Canadian Idol compilation album.
+"Try It on My Own" was performed by Mau Marcelo, winner of Philippine Idol in 2006, as her winning song and debut single.
+She performed it during both the final performance and results nights, the latter following her victory.
+The song was also recorded by Sheryn Regis for What I Do Best (2005) and by Canadian Idol contestant Toya Alexis for the show's 2003 compilation album.